 Design TeamGianmatteo Romegialli, Angela Maria Romegialli, Erika Gaggia

-From the architect.
+Text description provided by the architects.
 The project is located on the ground of the alluvial cone of the Davaglione stream in Montagna, Valtellina, Italy.

 To the east of the plot there are the public street and the wall of the stream bank, to the south there is a private house built departing from the right distances from the border, so the quality view is completely obstructed on this side.